Subscribe to Here’s the Deal, our politics

-This pandemic marks new territory for the governmental regulators, public health officials and private companies working to deploy a safe vaccine to the public — and also design public health campaigns to promote awareness and ease concerns.
-Potentially viable vaccine candidates have been produced in record speed — months, not years — including some by newly harnessed technology.
+The COVID-19 pandemic marks new territory for the governmental regulators, public health officials and private companies working to deploy a safe vaccine to the public — and also design public health campaigns to promote awareness and ease concerns.

 With widespread vaccination likely still months away, and experts are urging Americans to continue following best practices of wearing a face mask, washing their hands and maintaining social distance.

 Here’s a look at what we know so far.

 Developing several vaccine candidates at once increases the chances that researchers will find effective vaccines.
 When combatting other infectious diseases, the World Health Organization says about one out of five vaccines that make it to clinical trials are successful.
 And even those that work for some people may not work for everyone.
 Older people’s immune systems may respond better or worse to one vaccine than younger people’s immune systems.